Skip to Main Content

 Land $3,000 – $150,000

-Foundation
+Foundation and exterior

 The foundation of your new home is a major part of the process and can be a significant part of the overall cost.
 Excavation costs around $3,000, and foundation work runs about $9,260.

-You’ll have to complete the exterior of your home with a roof, siding, windows and doors once the frame of your house is in place.
-The cost for each of these items may vary based on the materials you choose.
-However, roofing averages about $13,760, while windows and sliding doors may be about $3,000, and expect to tack on another $4,760 for standard doors throughout the home.
-A stucco exterior averages about $16,000; siding costs can vary widely depending on square footage and material type.
+The outdoor and exterior features of your home also add to the costs of building your home.
+The cost of just a driveway and walkway is about $6,000.
+Installation of outdoor living spaces averages an additional $7,800, according to HomeAdvisor.
+Roofing averages about $13,760, while windows and sliding doors may be about $3,000, and expect to tack on another $4,760 for standard doors throughout the home.
+Siding costs can vary widely depending on square footage and material type.

-Home systems
+Home systems and interior

 From insulation to walls, cabinets and flooring, finishing the interior of your home is one of the most expensive parts of the project.
 The cost of gypsum wallboard for a new-build home is nearly $12,000.
-Cabinets, which range in style from basic to luxurious, vary widely in price but you could spend $9,000 or more.
+Cabinets, which range in style from basic to luxurious, vary widely in price but could cost $9,000 or more.
 Similarly, flooring costs range significantly depending on materials but typically run at least $5,000.

 Labor